alenia/aqiduck/README.md

 If you want your sensor to monitor whenever the AQI goes up or down by 5, add thresholds to the topic JSON like so:
 `{"sensors": [{"name": "Whatever", "type": "PurpleAir", "id": 12345, "AQIMonitoring":"dynamic"}]}`

+The bot will reload its configuration whenever the channel topic changes.

 ### To talk to the bot:

 * `@AQIDuck report` gives you the report
 * `@AQIDuck stop monitoring` stops the monitoring
 * `@AQIDuck resume monitoring` resumes the monitoring
 * `@AQIDuck hello` says hi
+* `@AQIDuck reload` reolads the config from the channel topic (this should happen automatically anyway)

 ### To find your PurpleAir sensor ID: